obadaalbaba/robot-simulation-pages/README.md

 # Robot Simulation

 ## Summary
 This TypeScript-based application renders a customizable 4-link robotic arm with 3 rotary joints.
-The goal of this project is to create a tool that allows users to visualize different robot configurations and perform forward kinematics calculations in a 3D environment.
+The goal of this project is to create a comprehensive tool that allows users to visualize different robot configurations, perform forward kinematics calculations in a 3D environment, and monitor performance metrics through integrated analytics.
+The application combines robot simulation with real-time performance tracking and user behavior analytics.

 ## Features
 - **4-Link Robot**: Configurable robot with links 0-3 and joints 1-3
 - **Real-time Visualization**: Interactive 3D environment with orbit controls
 - **Customizable Parameters**: Modify joint angles, link lengths, and orientations
 - **Forward Kinematics**: Visualize coordinate frames and TCP (Tool Center Point)
+- **Performance Analytics**: Real-time FPS monitoring with Cognitive3D integration
+- **User Behavior Tracking**: Gaze tracking and interaction analytics capabilities
-- **Modern Architecture**: Modular TypeScript codebase with type safety
+- **Modern Architecture**: Modular TypeScript codebase with comprehensive type safety

 ## How to Run the Code